Pasta making class in Italy was one of the most cherished parts of our holiday.

 What makes this one of the best pasta classes in Florence?
 It’s the recipes, the Chianti wine, and above all, Chef Luca’s warmth, passion, and wealth of local tips and techniques.

 Led by a professional chef who learned from his grandmother in Bologna, the class feels both authentic and personal.
-We’ll be making 3 to 4 traditional recipes, such as tortelli with ricotta in a herb butter sauce, tagliatelle with Tuscan ragù, and possibly ravioli filled with gorgonzola or porcini mushrooms.
+You’ll make 3 to 4 traditional recipes like:

-With multiple time slots available daily, it’s easy to fit into your Florence itinerary.
-The class ends with everyone sitting down to enjoy the meal—paired with plenty of local wine.
-A must-do for anyone who loves Italian food and culture.
+With daily time slots available, it’s easy to fit this Florence pasta-making class into your itinerary.
+It all ends with a shared meal and plenty of local wine—a must-do for anyone who loves Italian food and culture.

 If taking a pasta making class in Italy is on your bucket list, don’t miss Chefactory’s Italian Pasta Class in Florence—it’s seriously one of the best experiences you can have in the city!